supercollider/supercollider/README_WINDOWS.md

 in the build can use the same runtimes.
 - Architecture mismatches.
 This does not only concern target system architecture (32- or 64-bit) but also the toolchain used to compile SC and Qt.
 They have to match as closely as possible.
-SC built with VS requires the msvc2013_64 package; the MinGW 4.8.2 build requires mingw492_32.
+SC built with VS requires the msvc2013_64 or msvc2013 package.
 - Dirty states in your build folder (usually resulting from changes in the build configuration).
 See below for how to fix this.
 - cmake finds and uses different libraries on your system than the ones intended